Find Grad Schools

 26 Yearly Graduations

 The 12th most popular school in the country for math majors who are seeking their master's degree is Emporia State University.
 Roughly 5,800 attend the school each year.
 The average in-state tuition for full-time undergraduates is $5,278 per year, while in-state graduate students, on average, pay $6,547 per year.
-For the 2020-2021 academic year, 26 master's degrees were handed out to math majors at ESU.
-Around 12% of these students were from an underrepresented racial-ethnic group, and 35% were women.
+During the most recent year for which we have data, 26 people received their master's degree in math from ESU.
+Around 3% of these students were from an underrepresented racial-ethnic group, and 46% were women.

 #13